 If you haven’t already kicked your tobacco habit, this is a good time to start.
 According to the, 75% of oral cancer patients 50 and older have been tobacco users.

-When it comes to alcohol, the less you drink, the better.is six times more likely to develop in drinkers than in non-drinkers.
-Studies have linked cirrhosis of the liver as well as dehydration that occurs when drinking to the formation of oral cancer cells.
+When it comes to alcohol, the less you drink, the better.
+Oral cancer is six times more likely to develop in drinkers than in non-drinkers.
+Studies have linked cirrhosis of the liver as well as dehydration that occurs when drinking to the formation of cancer cells.

 Just as you would apply sunscreen before heading to the beach, you should be protecting your lips as well.
 Excess sun exposure around your mouth can lead to oral cancer.

 If you have a family history of any type of cancer, you run a higher risk of developing oral cancer.
-While a family history certainly doesn’t guarantee that you’ll experience cancer firsthand, learning about your genetic predispositions can help you make mindful choices regarding your health.
+But it’s important to remember that your genetics does not equal your destiny.
+Making mindful choices about your health can help lower your risk.

 It’s a good idea to bring up your family history during your next dental checkup, as well.
 It’s in your best interest to give our team a complete view of your medical records so we know what to look out for.
-Our Holland family dentist can advise you about reducing your risk long-term.
+Our dentists can counsel you about reducing your risk long-term.